DEBBY-CODE/stats_canada_retail_food_prices/README.md

 - Researchers and economists analyze inflation, economic inequality, and long-term trends.

-In short, food prices are a daily reality and an economic signal.
+In short, household essential product prices are a daily reality and an economic signal.

-This project analyzes Canada's average retail food and product prices by building an automated data pipeline that ingests public data, transforms it into clean analytical models, and visualizes key trends.
+This project analyzes Canada's average retail  prices for selected products by building an automated data pipeline that ingests public data, transforms it into clean analytical models, and visualizes key trends.
 This helps stakeholders understand what’s changing, why it matters, and who it impacts.

 It answers key analytical questions such as:

-- How have food prices changed in Canada and across provinces over time?
+- How have food and product prices changed in Canada and across provinces over time?

-- Which food categories and products have experienced the highest or lowest  price growth?
+- Which  product categories or products have experienced the highest or lowest  price growth?

 - How do prices compare nationally vs. regionally?